Top 10 · MD

 - Prosthodontists in MarylandCrowns, bridges, dentures, and full restorations.

-- Oral & Maxillofacial Pathologists in MarylandDiagnoses oral diseases from biopsy and imaging.
+- Oral And Maxillofacial Pathologists in MarylandDiagnoses oral diseases from biopsy and imaging.

-- Dentist Anesthesiologists in MarylandSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in MarylandSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in MarylandSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in MarylandSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in MarylandTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in MarylandDentists with general or unspecified focus.
+- Dentists in MarylandDentists with general or unspecified focus.

-How are these dental public healths in Maryland ranked?
+How are these dental public health dentists in Maryland ranked?

 The ranking weights NPPES record completeness, CMS Medicare enrollment, MIPS quality scores when available, and HRSA HPSA service.
 Of the 10 listed, 3 are Medicare-enrolled and 2 practice in a dental shortage area.
-We do not accept payment for placement.Do dental public healths in Maryland accept Medicaid?
+We do not accept payment for placement.Do dental public health dentists in Maryland accept Medicaid?

 Maryland's Medicaid program is Maryland Medical Assistance.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Maryland Medical Assistance provider directory (https://health.maryland.gov/mmcp/).How do I check a dental public health's license in Maryland?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Maryland Medical Assistance provider directory (https://health.maryland.gov/mmcp/).How do I check a dental public health dentist's license in Maryland?

 You generally don't — this is a non-clinical specialty; County health departments employ public health dentists for policy and program work; FQHCs (Federally Qualified Health Centers) sometimes employ them as dental directors.